idsc-frazzoli/retina/doc/dubilab_guidelines.md

 * ensure that all log files have been uploaded to NAS in the folder `gokartlogs/YYYYMMDD`.
 The upload rate is about 4 MB/s.
 * ensure that all batteries (gokart, laptop, steering) are fully charged
-* unplug the gokart battery charger from the power supply
+* unplug the gokart battery charging station from the power supply
 * lock container, cabinets, and hangar doors